Blog- page 1

 Keep things in perspective: during the two body-cavity searches I have submitted to in my life, as I bent over, I found that rather than feeling humiliated I felt sorry for the guy with the flashlight in his mouth & was keenly aware of how glad I was that our life decisions (his & mine) had him looking up mine instead I up his...

-Travelling as much as I do I rent houses but leave them, I buy houses but sell them & I end up leaving a trail of belongings behind me but not all- I do have a few places around the world I have sometimes managed to store my more prized possesions.
+Travelling as much as I do I rent houses but leave them, I buy houses but sell them & I end up leaving a trail of belongings behind me, but not all- I do have a few places around the world I have sometimes managed to store my more prized possesions.

-Since settling in here in Spain I have rediscovered many old friends amid boxed objects, antiques picked up here & there, part of my collection of Japanese art & books, many, many boxes of books.
-When I opened the box in which a collection of short stories by Marguerite Yourcenar has sat about ten years I observed myself grab it & hastily clutch it to my chest like a child with a doll- an old favourite I remember well.
+When I opened the box in which a collection of short stories by Marguerite Yourcenar has sat abouta decade I observed myself grab it & hastily clutch it to my chest like a child with a doll- an old favourite I remember well.

-I read the first story in bed last night & again sat in the sun this morning.
+I read the first story in bed last night & read it again sitting in the sun this morning.
 Despite the time since I saw it last I found myself anticipating whole passages & enjoying my forgotten notes in the margins.
 After this morning's second reading I wanted to share it with an old friend but since I only have it in Spanish I looked it up at Amazon to order it for him only to find it has never been translated to English... it is 1:30 am & I have just finished, 12 uninterrupted hours dedicated to the task.

 Fish Memory (860 words)